lazopm/PDF-Image-batch-download-and-converter/README.md

 # PDF-Image-batch-download-and-converter
-Simple Python 2.7 script to batch download large amounts of PDF files and convert them to a useable image format.
+Simple Python 2.7 script to batch download large amounts of PDF files and convert them to a usable image format.
 Just modify the variables and run it.

 <h1>Requirements</h1>